Generalization Bounds for Markov Algorithms through Entropy Flow Computations: Controlling the Discrepancy Between Markov Kernels

-\begin{restatable}{proposition}{propScoreWasserstein} Assume that, for all $t\in [0,T]$, there exist constants $c_1,c_2>0$ such that $v_t$ satisfies the linear growth condition $\forall x \in \Rd,~\normof{\nabla \log v_t(x)} \leq c_1 \normof{x} + c_2$, then we have:
+\begin{restatable}{proposition}{propScoreWasserstein} Assume that, for all $t\in [0,T]$, there exist constants $c_1,c_2>0$ such that $v_t$ satisfies the linear growth condition: $\forall x \in \Rd,~\normof{\nabla \log v_t(x)} \leq c_1 \normof{x} + c_2$, then we have.

-with $\normof{P}_t^2 := \Eof[x\sim\rho_t^S, w \sim \delta_x P]{\normof{w}^2}$ (resp. $P_S$) and $W_2$ the Wasserstein distance (\Cref{sec:proofs-singular-algorithms}). \end{restatable}
+with $\normof{P}_t^2 := \Eof[X \sim \rho_t^S P]{\normof{X}^2}$ (resp. $P_S$) and $\Wrm_2$ the Wasserstein distance (\Cref{sec:proofs-singular-algorithms}). \end{restatable}

-The main feature of \Cref{prop:first-term-bound-f-regular}, proved in \Cref{sec:proofs-singular-algorithms}, is to relate the expansion term to the Wasserstein distance $W_2(\delta_x P_S, \delta_x P)$.
-Note that this term is local, \ie, it is computed for every point $x\in\Rd$ and expected over the posterior distribution.
-In the case of SGD, with a relevant choice of $P$, we typically have $W_2(\delta_x P, \delta_x P_S)^2 \leq \eta^2 \Eof[U]{\normof{\widehat{g}_S(x,U)}^2}$, with the notations of \Cref{ex:noisy-sgd-noisy-algorithm}.
+The main feature of \Cref{prop:first-term-bound-f-regular}, proven in \Cref{sec:proofs-singular-algorithms}, is to relate the expansion term to the Wasserstein distance $\Wrm_2(\delta_Y P_S, \delta_Y P)$.
+Note that this term is local, \ie, is computed for every point $Y\in\Rd$ and is expected over the posterior distribution.
+In the case of SGD, with a relevant choice of $P$, we usually have $\Wrm_2(\delta_Y P, \delta_Y P_S)^2 \leq \eta^2 \Eof[U]{\normof{\widehat{g}_S(Y,U)}^2}$, with the notation of \Cref{ex:noisy-sgd-noisy-algorithm}.
 Similar Wasserstein distances between Markov kernels have been extensively studied in the context of convergence and geometry of Markov chains \citep{rudolf_perturbation_2017,ollivier_ricci_2007} and have been used by \citep{zhu_uniform--time_2023-1} to obtain stability-based bounds for SGD.
 Therefore, \Cref{prop:first-term-bound-f-regular} connects our framework and the prior art through these Wasserstein terms.

-\Cref{prop:first-term-bound-f-regular} relies on a condition of linear growth of $\nabla \log v_t = \nabla \log u_t^S - \nabla \log \pi_t$.
-This assumption can be seen as an assumption on the tail of the posterior density $u_t^S$ and can hint towards good choices of prior, \ie, with similar tails as the posterior density.
-For instance, if we use a Gaussian prior as in \Cref{cor:psi-discrete-ornstein-Uhlenbeck}, it boils down to a linear growth assumption on the score\footnote{Given a probability density function $p$, the score function is defined as $x \mapsto \nabla \log p(x)$.} of the posterior density.
+\Cref{prop:first-term-bound-f-regular} is based on a condition of linear growth of $\nabla \log v_t = \nabla \log u_t^S - \nabla \log \pi$.
+This assumption can be seen as an assumption on the tail of the posterior density $u_t^S$ and can hint towards good choices of prior, \ie, with tails similar to the posterior density.
 Finally, note that a related condition was used by \citet[Section A.4]{li_generalization_2020}.